 Let's start with the most classic cut-and-dry braid out there: the simple three-strand plait.
-It's chic, timeless, and easy to replicate even for the most novice of hair braiders.
+It's chic, timeless, and easy to replicate, even for the most novice of hair braiders.
 But that doesn't mean you can't give it a little oomph.
 Take inspiration from the Alberta Ferretti runway, where models wore their super-textured and beachy hair in one long braid.
-Use a texture spray like Verb's Sea Texture Spray ($16) to replicate their breezy look.
+Use a texture spray like Verb's Volume Dry Texture Spray ($18) to replicate their breezy look.

-Remember how we said a side braid can easily be mussed up for extra texture and volume?
+Remember how we said a side braid could easily be mussed up for extra texture and volume?
 Take inspiration from this '60s side braid by adding a volumizing product at the roots of your hair before braiding it down.
-(Personally, we like using Sachajuan's Volume Cream $32).
-Finish off the look with bold kohl-rimmed eyes and a nude lip and you'll have a new summer beauty uniform.
+(Personally, we like using Sachajuan's Volume Cream $35).
+Finish off the look with bold kohl-rimmed eyes and a nude lip, and you'll have a new summer beauty uniform.

-Next on our summer braid inspiration list is this dual French braid look, oftentimes referred to as boxer braids.
+Next on our summer braid inspiration list is this dual French braid look, oftentimes referred to as "boxer braids."
 These are actually Dutch braided, meaning instead of wrapping each section of hair over the others, it's wrapped under.
 This makes the braid appear to pop, defining the overall shape.
-(Don't worry: We have a tutorial for boxer braids too.)
+(Don't worry: We have a tutorial for Dutch braids too.)

 If the classic French braid feels a tad "been there, and done that" to you, then try a French braid ponytail hybrid, as demonstrated on the La Perla runway.
 It's a simple twist on the traditional that gives a fresh effect.
 Instead of braiding the lengths of your hair all the way down, stop at the nape of your neck and tie off with a hair tie.
 That's it.
-Bonus points if you replicate the wet look (don't worry, as we have a tutorial from Kim Kardashian West's hairstylist).
+Bonus points if you replicate the wet look (don't worry, we have instructions from a pro).
 It gives a super-chic "I just came from the beach" vibe.

 Instead of a single plait, try separating your hair into four equal parts and braiding each one down, separately.
 It requires little to no effort and results in this edgy cool-girl look.
 Leave the ends to puff out freely for contrast.
 Adding a rose petal red lip won't hurt either.